Define service level agreements

 Select a measurement for the SLA.

-If you are defining an SLA for Average Transaction Response Time or Transaction Response Time (Percentile), select the transactions to include in your goal.
+If you are defining an SLA for Transaction Response Time (Percentile, Average, or APDEX), select the transactions to include in your goal.

 Set thresholds for the measurements.

-If the Average Transaction Response Time or Errors per Second exceed the defined thresholds, Analysis will produce a Failed SLA status.
+If Transaction Response Time (Average) or Errors per Second exceed the defined thresholds, Analysis will display a Failed SLA status.

 Define a tracking period - optional

-When analyzing your scenario run, LoadRunner Analysis compares the data collected from the scenario run against the SLA settings, and determines SLA statuses which are included in the default Summary Report.
+When analyzing your scenario run, Analysis compares the data collected from the scenario run against the SLA settings, and determines SLA statuses and APDEX scores.
+These are displayed in the Statistics section of the default Summary reports.